arn-e/ruby-ridic/README.md

 API Methods :

-  * RiDic.word_match("word")
+    RiDic.word_match("string")
-    * Returns categories if word is an exact match
+  * Returns categories if word is an exact match RiDic.stem_match("string")
-  * RiDic.stem_match("word")
-    * Returns categories if word is a match for a provided stem
+  * Returns categories if word is a match for a provided stem RiDic.all_categories_in_document("multi word string")
-  * RiDic.all_categories_in_document("document text")
-    * Returns a list of all categories matching all words in a given body of text
+  * Returns a list of all categories matching all words in a given body of text RiDic.category_in_document("multi_word_string", category_number_fixnum)
-  * RiDic.category_in_document("document text", category_number)
-    * Returns a list of a specific category hierarchy contained in a given body of text
+  * Returns a list of a specific category hierarchy contained in a given body of text RiDic.category_distribution("multi_word_string", category_number_fixnum)
-  * RiDic.category_distribution("document text", category_number)
   * Returns the occurrence of each specified category (within a hierarchy) contained in a body of text

+category_number refers to the “column”, or category hierarchy.
+In the case of “ALE”, categories 1, 2 and 3 would be ORALITY, NEED and PRIMARY respectively.

+    "ALE" => ["ORALITY","NEED","PRIMARY"]

 ## Contributing